oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/node-heating.md

 The operator team recommends a different solution that is based on [inter-pod affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity).
 This solution has the advantage of both resolving the Node heating problem and of explicitly directing the Kubernetes Scheduler to spread the Pods for WebLogic Server instances from a given cluster or domain more widely across the available Nodes.
 Inter-pod affinity and anti-affinity are features of the Kubernetes Scheduler that allow the scheduler to choose a Node for a new Pod based on details of the Pods that are already running.
 For WebLogic Server use cases, the intent will often be for anti-affinity with the Pods for other WebLogic Server instances so that server instances spread over the available Nodes.

-To use these features, edit the Domain Custom Resource to add content to the `serverPod` element, in this case at the scope of a cluster, as shown in the following example:
+Beginning with operator version 4.0, by default, the operator adds the following content to the `serverPod` element at the cluster scope in the Domain Custom Resource.

 ```yaml
 clusters: